 With John Hillerman, Bo Hopkins, Pepe Serna, Lelia Goldoni, Natalie Schafer (as a madam), Nita Talbot, William Castle, Paul Jabara.
 Music by John Barry.

 * What would Movie Lore be without trivia?
 Though she kept working—170 of her 202 credits came after this one—Karen Black claimed her career was ruined by the film.
-36 at the time, she also featured that flush 1975 in Nashville and the classic final segment of Trilogy Of Terror.
+Thirty-six at the time, she also featured that flush 1975 in Nashville and Trilogy Of Terror.

 Screenwriter Waldo Salt was a contemporary and friend of Nathanael West.
 West’s lacerating 238-page novel sold but 1,480 copies when it was first published.
 He died before acknowledgement came due (now a sort of canonization), crashing his car on Dec.22, 1940, killing himself and his bride.
 His close friend F. Scott Fitzgerald had died the day before.
 West was 37.